Will a Wine Aerator Turn Bad Wine into Fine Wine?

-When people let wine rest to "give it time to breath," this is what they are talking about.
+When people let wine rest to “give it time to breathe,” this is what they are talking about.
 Letting wine breath is letting some oxygen be absorbed into it.

 This is also the reason people swirl their wine glass, basically, to agitate the wine and get air into the wine faster.
 And, wine connoisseurs have been using a very simple aeration device for many years: the decanter.
 A fancy crystal wine decanter is not just for pretentiousness sake (although it is quite pretentious), transferring the wine from the bottle to the decanter agitates it and introduces oxygen more quickly.
 When you pour wine from the glass, you When you pour wine, you are already exposing it to oxygen, as well.

 Fancy wine aeration devices like the Vinturi V1010 Essential Wine Aerator claim to accelerate this process and introduce more oxygen into the wine almost instantly.
 The Vinturi, in particular, claims it enhances the flavor, bouquet, and finish of any wine, but they have separate devices for red and white wines.
 Vinturi also claims that its instant aeration process mixes the “proper amount of air in the right amount of time.”
 As you pour wine through the device, it draws in water through a hole in the side.
 This is similar to how other aerators work.